iKrishneel/detectron2_timm/README.md

 A Simple wrapper for binding the models in [timm](https://github.com/rwightman/pytorch-image-models) library into [detectron2](https://github.com/facebookresearch/detectron2) backbone for training two-stage detectors using `detection2`.
 This simple library, does not require and changes to either `timm` models or `detectron2`.
 Whichever model is found in `timm.models.list_models()` is automatically binded to the `detectron2` backbone (including `FPN`).

+## Examples
+The following models are already tested.
+- [x] `xcit` &rarr; check the [xcit.ipynb](https://github.com/iKrishneel/detectron2_timm/blob/master/scripts/xcit.ipynb) which shows example of using this library with the [pretrained xcit models](https://github.com/facebookresearch/xcit/tree/master/detection) for evaluation on coco2017 dataset.
+- [x] `swin` &rarr; check the [swin.ipynb](https://github.com/iKrishneel/detectron2_timm/blob/master/scripts/swin.ipynb) which shows example of using this library with the [pretrained swin models](https://github.com/SwinTransformer/Swin-Transformer-Object-Detection#mask-r-cnn) for evaluation on coco2017 dataset.

 #### Configs
 The configuration of the binded backbone model from `timm` is specified in the extend [config](https://github.com/iKrishneel/detectron2_timm/blob/master/detectron2_timm/config/config.py).
 In the config you specify laters from which to extract the features, rename this feature extractor layers and also which layers to remove from the `timm` model.